1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/globals.md

 #### Description

-Attempts to stop the current script if it's currently active.
-**CAUTION:** the script actually stops first at the **end of the event** that called this function.
+Tries to stop the current script if it is running.
+The `onStop` even will always get called right before the script fully stops.
+It's important to know that the script will only stop running **at the end of the event** that requested it.
+If an error occurs during the currently running event before returning, the script will be stopped anyway.

 #### Return Value

-`true` if the script was active and is now set to stop, `false` otherwise.
+Returns `true` if the script was active and is now set to stop, `false` otherwise.

 #### Example